 CCC, Accounting Technology Management

-PSVC ACGS

 Purpose

 This certificate program is part of the Accounting Technology AS degree program.

 A College Credit Certificate consists of a program of instruction of less than sixty (60) credits of college-level courses, which is part of an AS or AAS degree program and prepares students for entry into employment.